mmore500/gen3sis-script/README.md

 data should appear in `/pwd/data/config`

-to run a Python script `python3 script.py`
+to run a Python script `python3 gen3sis-script/script.py`

-to run a R script `Rscript script.R`
+to run a R script `Rscript gen3sis-script/script.R`